sahutkarsh/likelihood-ratio-imbalance-degree/README.md

 in mind that it has to consider the intermediate classes as well.
 But it requires us to choose a distance metric that largely affected the results.
 It also assumes that data with more minority classes are more imbalanced than data with less minority classes, which is not always true.

+A new metric is proposed to measure the class imbalance extent of multi-class data based on the likelihood-ratio test.
+It can provide effective measurement of class-imbalance extent and can be easily applied in practice.
+In the experiments, it demonstrates its superior performances over IR and ID.